 This course is only available for students from specific international partner institutions whose curriculum has been previously approved by Nottingham Business School.

 If you successfully complete the course, you will receive a Bachelor of Arts (Hons) degree in International Business and Management.
+This course is accredited by the Chartered Management Institute (CMI) providing our students with a dual-award status.

 For details of the partner institutions please contact us.